Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Here are several causes of this condition.

-For a deep dive into the root causes of tendon injuries, bursitis, chronic versus acute pain, and the fastest way to fix these conditions, you can explore these resources:
+For a deep dive into the root causes of tendon injuries, bursitis, chronic versus acute pain, and the most effective way to resolve these conditions, visit the resources below:

 In the photo below (2017), I perform a bench press while wearing elbow sleeves to manage discomfort.